 Keep Up with the Latest Hacking Trends

-Cyberthreats are fast evolving; you never know what’s going to hit you next.
+Moreover, cyberthreats are fast evolving; you never know what’s going to hit you next.
 Staying on top of cybersecurity trends will help you identify weaknesses in your organization as well as the technologies that are relevant to your business.
 Research and following reliable tech news sources on social media are great ways to go about it.

-Cybersecurity has become a major problem for businesses all over the world.
+Lastly, cybersecurity has become a major problem for businesses all over the world.
 While mega breaches dominate the news, the vast majority of cyberattacks happen within smaller businesses.
 Start-ups, in particular, are often targeted by cybercriminals.
 Due to their weak — sometimes non-existent — security infrastructure, and the general lack of resources, start-ups are comparatively easy to attack.
 Start-up entrepreneurs need to fix these issues if their businesses are to survive.